Chief Resident Immersion Training (CRIT)

 CRIT has consistently provided an effective immediate forum for raising Chief Resident awareness of and interest in geriatrics issues, increasing knowledge about specific syndromes and practices related to geriatrics medicine, enhancing leadership and teaching skills while building confidence for work as a Chief Resident, and reinforcing the importance of multidisciplinary approaches in the care of older patients.
 It has also provided the opportunity for Chief Residents, Program Directors, and geriatrics faculty to network with each other and lay the groundwork for multi- and interdisciplinary connections.

-This year’s CRIT Program retreat will be held at the Ocean Edge in Cape Cod from Friday, May 29 – 31, 2020.
+This year’s CRIT Program retreat will be held at the Ocean Edge Resort on Cape Cod from Friday-Sunday, June 2-4, 2023.

-Please contact Laura Anastasi for more information.
+Please contact Amanda Tran for more information.
 Thank you for your interest in the CRIT Program in the Care of Older Adults!